microsoft/MicroHack/03-Azure/01-03-Infrastructure/01_Azure_Virtual_Desktop/Solutionguide/08-Configure-MFA.md

   |              |            |

 ## Task1:
-Assign your users an Azure Active Directory P1 or P2 license that enables the MFA feature with Conditional Access.
+Assign your users an Microsoft Entra ID P1 or P2 license that enables the MFA feature with Conditional Access.

 Open your AAD tenant and select **Licenses**.
 If you do not have Enterprise Mobility + Security licenses available, you can activate the time-limited trial.